yuxiangtan/SimStr/README.md

 **NOTE 2!
 If the panphlan failed, need to delete all the panphlan related output and rerun the pipeline (generally, this is caused by the disconnection of download, or users could download first and run panphlan separately), or panphlan will crash again because of the existing files.**

+**NOTE 3!
+If the panphlan failed, need to delete all the panphlan related output and rerun the pipeline (generally, this is caused by the disconnection of download, or users could download first and run panphlan separately), or panphlan will crash again because of the existing files.**

+**NOTE 4!
+SraRunInfo.csv and strs.csv must be the newest one, or the link might be expired and failed.**

 ## 2. Manual step: Select the target strains for simulation based on pairwise ANI and AJI, together with generation of composition matrix for simulation.